HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Open ports

-Always check network services running on the machine that you wasn't able to interact with before accessing to it:
+Always check network services running on the machine that you weren't able to interact with before accessing it:

 ```bash
 (netstat -punta || ss --ntpu)